CCGL: Contrastive Cascade Graph Learning: Related Work

 \vpara{Data augmentation on graphs.} One of the critical components in SSL is data augmentation, used to improve the capability of model generalization and performance.
 Augmentation procedures are used in NLP and CV domains~\cite{cubuk2019autoaugment} and previous works have investigated various strategies for data augmentations~\cite{chen2020simple,misra2020self}.
 Unlike texts and images, graph data is usually non-Euclidean, sparse, and complex.
 Graphs can be directed, dynamic, attributed, and heterogeneous -- which further increases the complexity of their modeling.
 Since graph data have no analogous augmentations within languages and images (due to their irregularities), there are very few works that tackle the graph data augmentation problem.
 How to define an effective graph augmentation strategy is a challenging and non-trivial task to retrieve general knowledge from graph structures under an unsupervised learning paradigm.
 Existing augmentation procedures for images, such as rotation, random crop and resize, cutout, color distortion, Gaussian blur, etc.~\cite{chen2020big}, cannot be directly applied to graph data for pre-training and fine-tuning~\cite{hu2020strategies}.

 The most straightforward way to augment graph data is adding or removing nodes and/or edges.
 However, such operations may confront multiple obstacles~\cite{zhao2020data}, including: how to choose the target nodes/edges to add or remove, how to label the newly added nodes/edges, how to process the features associated with these nodes/edges, etc. There are few attempts in the existing literature, such as removing edges at random and covering node features~\cite{rong2019dropedge,hu2020strategies} to prevent over-fitting and over-smoothing; relieving the over-smoothing for GNNs by adding or removing edges between nodes based on model predictions~\cite{chen2020measuring}; utilizing graph auto-encoder as an edge predictor module to add ``missing'' edges and remove ``noisy'' edges \cite{zhao2020data}.
-Recently, Qiu et al. \cite{qiu2020gcc} introduced GCC model, which designs a pre-training task as a sub-graph instance discrimination.
-An $r$-ego network was augmented by random walk with restart, sub-graph induction, and anonymization, to capture general and transferable patterns in the graph structure.
-Hassani \& Khasahmadi \cite{hassani2020contrastive} proposed to augment graphs by manipulating (i) node features, e.g., masking or adding Gaussian noise; and (ii) graph structures, e.g., adding/removing connectivities or sub-sampling.
+GCC designs a pre-training task as a sub-graph instance discrimination.
+An $r$-ego network was augmented by random walk with restart, sub-graph induction, and anonymization, to capture general and transferable patterns in the graph structure \cite{qiu2020gcc}.
+Augmenting graphs by manipulate (i) node features, e.g., masking or adding Gaussian noise; and (ii) graph structures, e.g., adding/removing connectivities or sub-sampling \cite{hassani2020contrastive}.

-We design novel augmentation strategies specifically for information cascade graphs.
-Firstly, we leverage unlabeled cascade data into pre-training to learn cascade representations.
-Secondly, we define cascade graph data augmentor by simulating the information diffusion in graphs.
-The unique aspects of our augmentation strategy are: (i) they are suitable for cascade graphs, while most of the previous models are not; (ii) we manipulate both edges and nodes, as well as features in the graph; and (iii) we do not study node/graph classification but information cascade prediction.
+In \M, we design a new data augmentation strategy specifically for information cascade graph.
+Different from existing graph data augmentations which cannot be directly used for cascade graphs (as we will explain in Section \ref{subsec:4.2}), we simulate the information diffusion process to create new graph views as re-diffusion, and then contrast them for cascade representation learning.
+The unique aspects of our augmentation strategy are: (i) they are suitable for cascade graphs, while most of the previous models are not; (ii) we add and remove both edges and nodes, as well as features in the graph; and (iii) we do not study node/graph classification but information cascade prediction.